 She also returned to her favorite role of Nedda in Pagliacci for her company debut with Amore opera.

-In 2012-2013 season, Ms. Hager joined Opera Saratoga for Salute Italiana!, where she sang selected arias and scenes from Turandot, Pagliacci, La Boheme, and Adriana Lecouvreur alongside husband, tenor Neil Darling.
-At the end of the summer, she joined Salt Marsh Opera for their Broadway Night on the Lawn singing similar repertoire.
+Ms. Hager is widely sought after for galas and concerts.
+Ms. Hager joined Opera Saratoga for Salute Italiana!, where she sang selected arias and scenes from Turandot, Pagliacci, La Boheme, and Adriana Lecouvreur alongside husband, tenor Neil Darling.
+She the she joined Salt Marsh Opera for their Broadway Night on the Lawn singing similar repertoire, along with Rogers and Hammerstein, Bernstein, and Sondheim classics.
 She also debuted with New Jersey Light Opera, where she performed in Le nozze di Figaro as the Countess.

-In the spring, she performed great opera hits with Queer Urban Orchestra in NYC, along with a series of performances with Opera on Tap and Brooklyn Wind Symphony, and joined American Lyric Theater in for their premiere of The Turing Project.
+She joined the Brooklyn Wind Symphony, and American Lyric Theater in for their premiere of The Turing Project.

 In spring of 2011 she made her soprano debut with New York Lyric Opera singing Nedda in their concert of Pagliacci and later in the month, Santuzza in Cavalleria Rusticana with Martha Cardona Theater in NYC.